 That means that 50mm lenses are not too far off what we see with our eyes, although a little more magnified.
 What that amounts to in a practical sense is that when you bring your camera to your eye, it’s not a big visual or psychological adjustment to start seeing things at the 50mm focal length.

-Although I believe that our brains can adapt to a certain focal length to the point where we know what we’re getting when we bring the camera to our eye, regardless of focal length, it’s probably helpful for some photographers to have a focal length that’s very close to what the eye sees.
+Although I believe that our brains can adapt to a certain focal length to the point where we know what we’re getting when we bring the camera to our eye, regardless of focal length, it’s probably helpful for some photographers to have a focal length that’s relatively close to what the eye sees.

 50mm lenses are basically the most affordable lenses you’ll find.
 That especially goes for the f/1.8 50mm lenses out there.